-Effective: May 15, 1995 Revised: October 15, 2011
+Effective: May 15, 1995 Revised: April 13, 2018

-This work shall consist of hot-mix asphalt surface removal, when required, the removal and disposal of all loose and deteriorated concrete from bridge deck and the replacement with new concrete to the original top of deck.
+disposal of all loose and deteriorated concrete from bridge deck and the replacement with new concrete to the original top of deck.
 The work shall be done according to the applicable requirements of Sections 501, 503 and 1020 of the Standard Specifications and this Special Provision.